mushishi78/super-ego/README.md

 # SuperEgo

 SuperEgo is a small wrapper around [Incremental DOM](https://google.github.io/incremental-dom).
-This just to give a slightly friendlier API, as Incremental DOM was design as a compile target, so the design favours efficiency over ease of typing.
+This is just to provide a slightly friendlier API for direct usage.
+Incremental DOM was designed as a compile target, so the design favours efficiency over ease of typing.
 This wrapper is just meant to tip the balance in the other direction.

 ## Installation